MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/packagehelp/rxMergeXdf.md

  ### `maxRowsByCols`
  the maximum size of a data frame that will be returned if `outFile` is set to `NULL` and `inData` is an .xdf file , measured by the number of rows times the number of columns.
 If the number of rows times the number of columns being created from the .xdf file exceeds this, a warning will be reported and the number of rows in the returned data frame will be truncated.
 If `maxRowsByCols` is set to be too large, you may experience problems  from loading a huge data frame into memory.
+Not supported in [RxSpark](RxSpark.md) compute context.

  ### `bufferLimit`
  integer specifiying the maximum size of the memory buffer (in Mb)  to use in merging.
 The default value of `bufferLimit = -1` will attempt to  determine an appropriate buffer limit based on system memory.
+Not supported in [RxSpark](RxSpark.md) compute context.